 If you’re worried that you can’t pay what you owe, the IRS recommends filing your taxes or extension request and then calling to discuss setting up a payment plan.
 The IRS also offers a payment agreement application on its website.

-No matter what the reason for the wait, April taxes don’t have to bring May tears.
+No matter what the reason for the wait, taxes don’t have to bring hesitation.
 Stay prepared year-round, consider filing online, and get familiar with the automatic extension form to avoid seasonal panic.
 Then sit back and welcome spring.

 Last-Minute Tax Fun Facts